• Skip to primary navigation

 • Increase independence

-• Expand range of motion
+• Expand the range of motion

 • Improve muscle tone